ICRAR/daliuge/docs/graphs.rst

 Execution
 ^^^^^^^^^

-A physical graph has the ability to advance its own execution.
+A |pg| has the ability to advance its own execution.
 This is internally implemented via the DROP event mechanism as follows:

-* Once a data DROP moves to the COMPLETED or ERROR state it will fire an event to all its consumers.
-Consumers will then deem if they can start their execution depending on their nature and configuration.
-A specific type of application is the ``BarrierAppDROP``, which waits until all its inputs are in the **COMPLETED** to start its execution.
+* Once a data DROP moves to the COMPLETED state it will fire an event to all its consumers.
+Consumers (applications) will then deem if they can start their execution depending on their nature and configuration.
+A specific type of application is the ``BarrierAppDROP``, which waits until all its inputs are in the **COMPLETED** state to start its execution.
 * On the other hand, data DROPs receive an even every time their producers finish their execution.
 Once all the producers of a DROP have finished, the DROP moves itself to the **COMPLETED** state, notifying its consumers, and so